 Technically speaking, the higher the difficulty score of a keyword, the more difficult it is to outrank the current top-ranking results for that keyword.
 Similarly, a lower difficulty score means it’s easier to outrank the competition in SERPs.

-Bottom line: Before you start creating content, have a rough estimate of the ranking difficulty score of your target keywords.
+Bottom line: Before you start creating content, you need to have a rough estimate of the ranking difficulty score of your target keywords.

 GrowthBar lets you see the ranking difficulty score of any search query you type into Google.